flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

     \mathcal{P}=\{(x_i, y_i, z_i, f_i) : i=1,\ldots,n\}
 $$

-where each point is associated with a spatial location and $$k$$-dimensional $$f_i$$ vector encoding optional features like color and intensity, and eventually semantic label.
+where each point is associated with a spatial location and $$k$$-dimensional $$f_i$$ vector encoding optional features like color and intensity.
 Typically, we represent this as a matrix $$\mathbf{P}\in\mathbb{R}^{n\times (3+k)}$$.

-Insert point cloud picture here

 Point clouds are often collected from LiDAR sensors, which use the time of flight to obtain the 3D shape of a surrounding environment.
-LiDAR sensors shoot out impulses (via a packet of photons—-rays) to a scene, each of which bounce off an object $$z$$ meters away.
+LiDAR sensors shoot out impulses (via a packet of photons aka rays) to a scene, each of which bounce off an object $$z$$ meters away.
 Given the time to return $$t_d$$ and the speed of light, we can calculate

 $$
     z=c\times t_d\times 0.5
 $$

 to get the distance each ray traveled before bouncing back.
-Combining with the ray angle data, we can capture a point cloud of the surface observed.
+Combined with the ray angle data, we can capture a point cloud of the surface observed.

-Insert LiDAR picture here

 ### Voxel Grids
 Voxels are the most natural extension of pixels into the 3-dimensional case, as they're essentially 3D pixels.
 A voxel is a volumetric representation dividing a space into uniform cubes, represented as a 4-dimensional tensor containing information about each $$(x,y,z)$$ location in a scene: